rckymntn/csc412-1e-creativity/Sound/Accessibility.md

 This example of accessibility achieves cognitive augmentation by focusing solely on sound.
 While other games will have a mix of audio and visual components, this game relies entirely on a person's sense of sound.
 As such, even if a person's sense of sight is impaired, they can use their other senses to engage in a popular hobby.

+An argument could also be made that by providing no explicit visuals, games of this variety may elicit more creativity in the player by having them imagine game state themselves.
+The lack of visuals may also allow for more intentional ambiguity in the design process from the developers to enhance the narrative or facilitate player creativity.

 ## Tags
 _____